Artist Spotlight

 Artist Spotlight: Amy Daniels

-As we enter our third phase of our new project Dysbiosis, we are a team that continues to grow and so here we have it, our latest spotlight on our newest team member Amy Daniels.
+As we enter our third phase of our new project, Dysbiosis, we are a team that continues to grow, and so here we have it: our latest spotlight on our newest team member, Amy Daniels.
 Amy joined us to present our first public sharing of Dysbiosis at the Omnibus Theatre last month as part of the 96 Festival and will be leading on the lighting design for Dysbiosis here on out.

-Amy has been a lover of theatre since she can remember, she studied English Literature at the University of Sussex, then fell in love with all things production during a year abroad at Stony Brook University in New York.
+Amy has been a lover of theatre since she can remember.
+She studied English Literature at the University of Sussex, then fell in love with all things production during a year abroad at Stony Brook University in New York.
 She works on a wide range of performance, with an emphasis on the political, the playful and the pondering.
 Find her full credits and portfolio on her website – www.amydanielslighting.com

 Tell us about yourself and your creative practice.